truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

 Users with SMTP configured on port 587 should use port *465* and select **Enable TLS** for full SSL/TLS encryption.
 See [Configuring SMTP Email]({{< relref "AlertManage.md #configuring-smtp-email" >}}) for more information.

+In version 3.0.2 administrative users no longer appear on the list of users available to be assigned to a team.
+Administrative users have full admin permissions for all connected systems, so manual team assignment is not needed.

 After updating, clear the browser cache (CTRL+F5) before logging in to TrueCommand.
 This ensures stale data doesn't interfere the TrueCommand UI.

 ### TrueNAS Compatibility